SDRAM Operation & Timing

 The asynchronous operation of DRAM caused many design challenges because it interfaced to a synchronous processor system.
 These issues became more apparent as the processor speeds increased.

-As the term synchronous used within the title SDRAM (synchronous dynamic random access memory) indicates, this form of memory runs in a synchronous fashion.
-To achieve this the commands are timed relative to the rising edge of the clock.
+Synchronous dynamic random access memory, SDRAM runs in a synchronous fashion with the commands are synchronised to the rising edge of the clock.

 There are various actions that can be taken by the memory.
 These are determined by the state of the command signals at the rising edge of the clock.